Constraints on Interstellar Sovereignty: Pragmatic Constraints

 The second constraint notes that historical attempts at mandating equitable sharing or other required redistribution of resources have failed to gain complete participation by all states.
 Spacefaring states in particular may be unlikely to support mandates for equitable sharing, an objection that arises in part because of the investment burden borne by the first states to develop the technology for spaceflight.
-As one example, the failure of the Moon Agreement occurred largely because its Article 11 would have designated the moon as ``the common heritage of mankind,'' which would obligate ``equitable sharing'' of space resources that would be governed by a new ``international regime''.
-Whereas the OST succeeded in establishing equal access to space, the Moon Agreement failed to require equitable sharing of space resources.
+As one example, the failure of the Moon Agreement occurred largely because its Article 11 designated the moon and its resources as ``the common heritage of mankind,'' which would be governed by a new ``international regime''.
+The purpose of establishing the international regime under Article 11 includes ``an equitable sharing by all States Parties in the benefits derived from those resources''.
+Whereas the OST succeeded in establishing free access for the exploration and use of space by states, the Moon Agreement failed to require equitable sharing of space resources.
 As another example, the objections of some states to joining the Law of the Sea Convention arose because of the requirements for equitable sharing of resources extracted from the deep seabed, which the treaty describes using common heritage principles.
 Concerns over required technology transfer by the International Seabed Authority are one example of an obstacle that would be faced by attempts at requiring equitable technology transfer for interstellar exploration.
 The lack of mandatory redistribution does not preclude voluntary redistribution or collaboration, but this constraint does suggest that interstellar missions will be carried out for the benefit of national taxpayers, private investors, or other specific stakeholders, but without strong obligations for global redistribution.